-- Compilation is the process of "emitting" instructions into an instruction stream. - To compile an expression, we recursively compile sub expressions and then process the results. - Invariants: - Compilation of an expression yields its result in rax - Argument (Xi) is stored in a dedicated operand - Intermediate values are pushed onto the stack - Stack slot is popped after use (so the space is reclaimed) - Resulting code is wrapped to comply with cdecl calling conventions: - See the compile.ml compile2.
+- Compilation is the process of "emitting" instructions into an instruction stream. - To compile an expression, we recursively compile sub expressions and then process the results. - Invariants: - Argument (X_i) is stored in a dedicated operand - Compilation of an expression yields its result in rax - Intermediate values are pushed onto the stack - Stack slot is popped after use (so the space is reclaimed) - Resulting code is wrapped to comply with calling conventions: - See the compile.ml compile1.